bancaldo/rubrica/README.md

 # Rubrica 3.0

-Rubrica 3.0 is a simple App to create a contacts agenda.
+Rubrica 3.0 is a simple App written in python 3, which creates a contacts agenda.
-This is simply an exercise to use database and graphic library python modules used:
+This is simply an exercise to use database and graphic library.

+python modules used:
 - wxPython for Graphics
 - sqlalchemy for database and ORM